-- 1. A brief history of the organization, major accomplishments, any relevant experience and established relationships that may be important to carrying out the requirements of the grant which were not previously addressed in the Projective Narrative. - 2.
-An organizational chart that illustrates the hierarchy of roles and responsibilities of the organization as it pertains to the staff/team affiliated with the proposal.
+- 1. A brief history of the current Applicant Organization, major accomplishments, any relevant experience and/or established relationships that may be important to carrying out the requirements of the Readiness grant which were not previously addressed in the Project Narrative. - 2.
+An organizational chart that illustrates the hierarchy of roles and responsibilities of the current Applicant Organization. - 3.
+A proposed organizational chart that illustrates the hierarchy of roles and responsibilities of the PACE organization as anticipated.

-E. FINANCIAL ASSESSMENT - 250 POINTS
+D. FINANCIAL ASSESSMENT - 175 POINTS